Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination: Related Works

 \section{Related Works}

-\paragraph{Visual Problem Solving.} Visual problem-solving is an inherent human ability while performing complex multi-step reasoning.
-Humans tend to draw a mental image of a question to understand and ground the problem, which helps to plan subsequent steps to solve the question.
-Mental images provide a simplified representation of the content of the cognitive task.
-Thus, the involvement of visual images in problem-solving may result in a notable degree of success \citep{5ce12555-3acb-384f-930c-2bbc313c8719, ANTONIETTI1991211}.
-Studies also show that an accurate visual representation of a problem enhances the chances of solving the problem rather than having no representation at all \citep{doi:10.1177/0888406416665448, doi:10.1177/0022219412436976}.

-\paragraph{Reasoning with {\llm}s and {\vlm}s.} In recent years, several Large Language Models (\textsc{llm}s) and Vision-Language Models (\textsc{vlm}s) have been introduced, which are showing impressive performance in complex reasoning tasks \citep{openai2023gpt4, touvron2023llama, chowdhery2022palm, liu2023improvedllava, zhu2023minigpt, li2023blip2, instructblip, liu2023llavaplus}.
-However, when it comes to solving math word problems \citep{cobbe2021gsm8k, koncel-kedziorski-etal-2016-mawps, patel-etal-2021-nlp} or symbolic reasoning tasks \citep{suzgun2022challenging}, the \vlm can not fairly compete with the \llm as the nature of these tasks is unimodal.
+\paragraph{Reasoning with {\vlm}s.} Recently a wide-range of \textsc{vlm}s have shown impressive performance in complex reasoning tasks \citep{openai2023gpt4, liu2023improvedllava, zhu2023minigpt, li2023blip2, instructblip, liu2023llavaplus}.
+However, for math word problems \citep{cobbe2021gsm8k, koncel-kedziorski-etal-2016-mawps, patel-etal-2021-nlp} or symbolic reasoning tasks \citep{suzgun2022challenging}, the \vlm can not fairly compete with the \llm as the nature of these tasks is unimodal.
 While considerable efforts have been invested in improving the performance of {\llm}s on these reasoning tasks during inference \citep{madaan2023selfrefine, wang2023selfconsistency, pmlr-v202-gao23f, wei2023chainofthought, poesia2023certified, hao-etal-2023-reasoning}, fewer endeavors have been made to tackle these challenges from the perspective of a vision-language model \citep{lee2023pix2struct, anonymous2023can}.
 A very relevant work to ours is \cite{anonymous2023can}, which leverages \llm to generate drawing commands and reads out abstractions from the resulting picture.
 However, it relies on a fine-tuned visual foundation model \citep{lee2023pix2struct} to interpret abstractions from the drawn diagram, requiring additional training data.
 In addition, diagrams can only benefit specific tasks, limiting their applicability to diverse reasoning types.
-In this paper, we study these text-only benchmarks using a \vlm by proposing a simple idea to leverage the full potential of a \vlm on diverse reasoning tasks.
+In this paper, we study these text-only benchmarks using {\vlm}s by proposing a simple idea to leverage the full potential of a \vlm on diverse reasoning tasks.